rmsouza01/iamxt/README.txt

 -----------

 This is an alpha version of the Max-tree toolbox.
-The toolbox was implemented in Python and the critical functions were implemented in C++ and wrapped in Python using SWIG.
-We have a different max-tree structure that is more suitable for matricial processing, and allows a fast development of new methods with a reasonable processing time.
+The toolbox was implemented in Python and the critical functions were implemented in C++ with the parallel loops optimized using OpenMP and wrapped in Python using SWIG.
+We have a different max-tree structure that is more suitable for array processing, and allows a fast development of new methods with a reasonable processing time.
 Our main goal in providing this toolbox is to spread the max-tree data structure further among the scientific community, investigate it further, and develop new tools that may be applied to solve real signal, image processing, and pattern recognition problems.
 This toolbox works for both 2D and 3D images of type uint8.

 Authors
 ---------

 Roberto Souza - roberto.medeiros.souza@gmail.com
+Letícia Rittner - lrittner@gmail.com
+Rubens Machado - rubens.campos.machado@gmail.com
 Roberto Lotufo - robertoalotufo@gmail.com
-Rubens Machado - rubens.campos.machado@gmail.com

 Requirements
 ------------

-This toolbox requires SWIG, OpenCV, NumPy, gvgen, and dot for rendering graphs.
+This toolbox requires OpenMP, SWIG, OpenCV, NumPy, gvgen, and dot for rendering graphs.
 In fact, you only need gvgen and dot if you intend to draw graphs.